PLangHQ/plang/Documentation/blogs/Lesson 8.md

 Now I have access to the variable `%userId%` in my goals.
 This is practical because you might want to keep behaviour data about your users, such as when the account was created.

 > Note: The sql query automatically loads the columns as `%variables%` from the sql query when you return 1 row

+## More documentation

+That is it for now, help me build, come and checkout the [issue for the documentation](https://github.com/PLangHQ/plang/issues/42)

+See also possible your [next steps](./Lesson%206.md)